Employment and discrimination

 He has recently represented clients in the High Court, at the EAT and at the Court of Appeal.

-He regularly represents NHS organisations and large multi-national companies, including a supermarket chain, a leading multi-national engineering group and a number of car manufacturers.
-He has also represented a European Embassy, a number of local authorities and myriad SMEs across all areas of employment law.
+He regularly represents NHS organisations and large companies, including the BBC, John Lewis & Partners, a leading multi-national engineering group and a large supermarket chain.
+He has also represented a European Embassy, a number of local authorities and a myriad SMEs across all areas of employment law.
 He has a particular focus on whistleblowing and discrimination cases.

 He has also acted on behalf of employees in cases of a sensitive nature, including a Muslim woman in a claim for sex discrimination against her Muslim employers, a nurse involved in the alleged mistreatment of infirm nuns at a Convent which received coverage in the national media and a number of high profile claimants.

-- acting on behalf of a household brand in its defence of seven interrelated race discrimination claims
+- Acting on behalf of a household brand in its defence of seven interrelated race discrimination claim

 5th Nov 2018

 3PB barrister Gareth Graham analyses the latest employment law cases, covering:

 •Harassment – Evans v Xactly Corporation Ltd UKEATPA/0128/18LA